ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 Before the machine is decommissioned the following checks must be performed.

 1. All packets created must be either uploaded to server/exported to external device.
-2. All data locally saved in the machine must be cleaned up
+2. All data locally saved in the machine must be cleaned up.